This was a homework question from the class that I found interesting.

 \end{align*}

-The above implies that X X X , M M M , and P 1 P_1 P 1 are colinear which allows them to be expressed as scalar multiples of one another, i.e. P 1 = z M = z k X P_1 = zM = zkX P 1 = z M = z k X , yielding the constraint
+From the above X X X , M M M , and P 1 P_1 P 1 are colinear implying that there exists scalars z , k ∈ R z,k \in \mathbb{R} z , k ∈ R such that P 1 = z M = z k X P_1 = zM = zkX P 1 = z M = z k X , yielding the constraint

 ∥ X ( 1 − w k − w z k ) ∥ = ( 1 − w k − w z k ) ∥ X ∥ = 1. (†) \|X(1 - wk - wzk)\| = (1 - wk - wzk)\|X\| = 1. \tag{\dag}